 A function is a predefined formula that performs calculations using specific values in a particular order.
-One of the key benefits of functions is that they can save you time since you do not have to write the formula yourself.
-Excel has hundreds of different functions to assist with your calculations.
+One of the key benefits of functions is that they can save you time because you do not have to write the formula yourself.
+Excel has hundreds of functions to assist with your calculations.

-In order to use these functions correctly, you need to understand the different parts of a function and how to create arguments in functions to calculate values and cell references.
+To use these functions correctly, you need to understand the different parts of a function and how to create arguments in functions to calculate values and cell references.

 The parts of a function